Great Lakes Treasures

 A captivating urban centre, dramatic northern scenery, peaceful woodland landscapes and fascinating Native culture are combined in an adventurous itinerary revealing the unique character of Ontario.
 The towering city skyline of Toronto and its bustling urban landscape are contrasted against a journey into the majestic northern forests of Ontario.
 An unforgettable stay at an aboriginal-operated wilderness retreat on the remote Manitoulin Island is a highlight of this journey.
 Visit vibrant northern communities to get a sense of how the resource-rich landscape has shaped the lifestyles of the residents.
 Discover Ontario’s Native history and its spectacular beauty on this true northern journey beyond nature.

-- Spectacular Algonquin National Park
+- Spectacular Algonquin Provincial Park

 - Thundering Niagara Falls